Thomas Jefferson: Greek War of Independence

-Thomas Jefferson was a philhellene who sympathized with the Greek War of Independence.
+Thomas Jefferson was a philhellene, lover of Greek culture, who sympathized with the Greek War of Independence.
 He has been described as the most influential of the Founding Fathers who supported the Greek cause, viewing it as similar to the American Revolution.
 By 1823, Jefferson was exchanging ideas with Greek scholar Adamantios Korais.
 Jefferson advised Korais on building the political system of Greece by using classical liberalism and examples from the American governmental system, ultimately prescribing a government akin to that of a U.S. state.
-He also suggested the application of a classical education system for the newly founded First Hellenic Republic, where public education would be made available and pupils would be taught history, Latin, and Greek.
+He also suggested the application of a classical education system for the newly founded First Hellenic Republic.
 Jefferson's philosophical instructions were welcomed by the Greek people.
 Korais became one of the designers of the Greek constitution and urged his associates to study Jefferson's works and other literature from the American Revolution.

 Lafayette's visit

 In the summer of 1824, the Marquis de Lafayette accepted an invitation from President James Monroe to visit the country.
 Jefferson and Lafayette had not seen each other since 1789.
 After visits to New York, New England, and Washington, Lafayette arrived at Monticello on November 4.

 Jefferson's grandson Randolph was present and recorded the reunion: "As they approached each other, their uncertain gait quickened itself into a shuffling run, and exclaiming, 'Ah Jefferson!'
 'Ah Lafayette!', they burst into tears as they fell into each other's arms."
 Jefferson and Lafayette then retired to the house to reminisce.
 The next morning Jefferson, Lafayette, and James Madison attended a tour and banquet at the University of Virginia.
 Jefferson had someone else read a speech he had prepared for Lafayette, as his voice was weak and could not carry.
 This was his last public presentation.
 After an 11-day visit, Lafayette bid Jefferson goodbye and departed Monticello.